 If you’re an asylum seeker

 Asylum seekers in the UK are allowed to volunteer for charities.
-The UK home office has guidance on this.
+Read the UK home office’s guidance on volunteering as an asylum seeker (PDF, 243kb)

 Find a volunteering opportunity